 At the same time, you don’t want to let your users add anything they want.
 The certification has to be relevant to your company.
 An employee may have completed a marathon and won an award, but should they really be promoting that in their email signature?

 Then there’s organizational accreditations.
 These apply to the whole company such as meeting a quality standard like ISO 27001.
 Displaying these on everyone’s email reflects well on your organization and showcases your authority.

 The same is also true if you win an industry award.
 It tells recipients that you are the best at what you do, and that your industry has recognized you for it.

 In some circumstances, an award or certification will only be relevant to a particular department, e.g. including “The Sunday Times Best 100 Places to Work” on HR emails.
 But make sure you do shout about any important award win in your email signatures.
 Remember that this will be seen by thousands of recipients, thereby increasing its exposure.

 If you’re not promoting your social nature via your email signatures, you’re missing out on a great opportunity to introduce your customers to something like your Twitter feed, Facebook page or LinkedIn profile.
-Combining social media accounts with email signatures is a great way to get loads of new fans for free, improve the reach of your marketing campaigns, and increase your customers’ loyalty.
+Combining social media with email signatures is a great way to get loads of new fans for free.
+You can then improve the reach of your marketing campaigns and increase your customers’ loyalty.
 Social media links are basically free marketing tools.

 So how do email signatures and social media profiles work in tandem with each other?
 Well, firstly email signatures have a strong situational element.
 A recipient of your emails is already thinking about your company when reading your message.
-That means they can probably spare a few minutes to take a look at your social media profiles once they’re done.
+That means they probably shave time to look at your social media profiles once they’re done.

 You then take into consideration the fact that social media often provides the most up-to-date information from your company.
 Linking your profiles to your email signatures means you’re keeping your most important clients in the know easily.